bethsheets/GTSeq_PLab_protocol/readme.md

 4) Reformat contig names to be what the GTseq pipeline likes (i.e. Species_contig-SNP)

+4)
-4a) Generate a text file of your SNPs of interest with two tab delimited columns (Contig SNP)
+a) Generate a text file of your SNPs of interest with two tab delimited columns (Contig SNP)
 - for ex: Contig1 3
 - I call this file contigs-snps.txt below
 - This MUST be in the same order as the contigs.fasta file you generated above!

+4)
-4b) Reformat contig-snps.txt to be Species_Contig-SNP:
+b) Reformat contig-snps.txt to be Species_Contig-SNP:

 If you have Contig & TRINITY names:
 `awk '{print $1,$2}' contig-snps.txt | sed 's/Contig/>YourSpeciesName_Contig/g' | sed 's/TRINITY/>YourSpeciesName_TRINITY/g' | sed 's/ /-/g' > GTSeq_names.txt`